Mission and Values

 People Helping People

-The faculty and administration of the Ola Grimsby Institute believe in the power of people helping people, and we strive to apply this belief to the students, faculty, staff, therapists and patients associated with the Institute.
-We believe that when one person is helped, everyone is a little better for it.
-We are therefore dedicated to helping as many people as possible by expanding the practice of orthopaedic manual physical therapy based on clinical expertise and the most current understanding of the human neuro-muscular-skeletal systems.
+The faculty and administration of the Ola Grimsby Institute believe in the power of people helping people, and we strive to apply this belief to the students, faculty, staff, therapists, and patients associated with the Institute.
+We believe that when one person is helped, everyone is a little better at it.
+We are therefore dedicated to helping as many people as possible by expanding the practice of orthopedic manual physical therapy based on clinical expertise and the most current understanding of the human neuro-muscular-skeletal systems.
 As an internationally-focused, professional, education consortium, we design all of our programs with respect to the social, cultural, and professional implications unique to each region in which our programs are offered.
-This means that elements such as curricula, presentation, and pricing structures are designed to serve the students and their patients in each unique part of the world where the Ola Grimsby Institute operates.
+This means that elements such as curricula, presentations, and pricing structures are designed to serve the students and their patients in each unique part of the world where the Ola Grimsby Institute operates.

 Knowledge & Practice